jinweiliucu/jinweiliucu.github.io/_pages/about.md

 [02/2024] Our project was supported by FAMU Cyber Policy Institute funded through a $5 million grant from the Hewlett Foundation.
 Many thanks to FAMU Cyber Policy Institute and the Hewlett Foundation!

 [01/2024] Congratulations to Sunday J. Awine!
 He received the Google Scholarship in 2024.
 Many thanks to GOOGLE LLC!

-[11/2023] Our project was supported by National Telecommunications and Information Association / Connecting Minority Communities Building Digital Pathways to Prosperity Grant 12-09-C13055 ($5.35M).
-Many thanks to NTIA!

 [09/2022] Our project was funded by Cyber Florida.
 Many thanks to Cyber Florida!